-Clinic Director Janet Heppard and Clinic Supervising Attorney Barbara Stalder
+Clinic Director Janet Heppard and Clinic Supervising Attorney Diane McManus.

-The Civil Practice Clinic has a classroom component that meets for two hours a week for 14 weeks over the course of the semester.
+The Civil Practice Clinic has a classroom component that meets two times a week for 1 1/2 hours over the course of the semester.
 The focus of the classroom component is to teach those lawyering skills that are critical to the practice of law, including professional responsibility; interviewing; counseling; fact investigation; drafting pleadings, motions, discovery and other documents; preparing for trial and trial advocacy.

 The Civil Practice Clinic is a 4 unit graded course offered during the Fall and Spring semesters.
 Prerequisites: Good academic standing and 45 completed semester hours.

 All students accepted in the Civil Practice Clinic must attend a mandatory 2 ½ day orientation held from Wednesday to Friday before the first day of school.

 “I never really understood how my law school classes actually related to practicing until I took the clinic.
 I got to work on a variety of cases, including areas of the law that were just starting to get litigated.
 Nowhere else could I work on so many different things on a daily basis.” -- Calli Baldwin, Civil Practice Clinic I and II, Fall 2011 and Spring 2012